ytZhang99/CF-Net/README.md

 - Matlab

 ## 2. Dataset
-The training data and testing data is from the [[SICE dataset]](https://github.com/csjcai/SICE, "Official SICE").
+The training data and testing data is from the [[SICE dataset]](https://github.com/csjcai/SICE).
 Or you can download the datasets from our [[Google Drive Link]](https://drive.google.com/drive/folders/1Ik0D2pf93aLOlexevpAE5ftckMTQscZo?usp=sharing., "Ours").

 ## 3. Test
 1. Clone this repository: